Colleges pushed anew for reparations for slavery, racism

 “That’s not really a solution," he said.
 "In a way, it’s even more insulting.”

-AP Education Writer Collin Binkley in Cambridge, Massachusetts, contributed to this story.
+AP Education Writer Collin Binkley in Cambridge, Massachusetts, contributed to this report.

 Credit: Steven Senne